 Hiragana x Kanji

-If you're still not satisfied with the above examples, let's look at some other examples to help you understand why Japanese needs to use ideograms:
+If you are still not satisfied with the examples mentioned earlier, let’s look at other examples for you to understand why Japanese needs to use ideograms:

 - Hiragana みぎみみみぎめみぎめみぎみみ